Year 6

 PE

-Children will be practising their gymnastics skills in PE this half term.
+Children will be practising their health-related exercise skills in PE this half term.

 Useful links to websites that could help at home: